RobertAlbus/clover_sketches/src/sketches/019_composition/_REFLECTIONS_CHALLENGES.md

 # Reflections: 019_composition challenges

 --------------------------------
-## Sequencing and Meta Sequencing are bulky
+## sequencing and arranging are cumbersome
 - lots of repetition and boilerplate
     - hard to find errors if I miss changes during copy-paste setup
 - template specialization for `frsq` makes it cumbersome